 Those who are eligible for Tricare are not eligible for CHAMPVA.

-Tricare is a Department of Defense program primarily intended for active-duty and retired servicemembers and their families.
+Tricare is a Department of Defense program primarily intended for active-duty and retired service members and their families.
 CHAMPVA is a Department of Veterans Affairs program intended for veterans and their family members who are no longer eligible for Tricare benefits.
 In short, they are completely separate programs for different beneficiary populations.
-Further, Tricare and CHAMPUS have different governing authorities, claim filing procedures, and authorization requirements.
+Further, Tricare and CHAMPVA have different governing authorities, claim filing procedures and authorization requirements.

 However, one important area in which Tricare and CHAMPVA overlap is in providers.
 Since CHAMPVA does not have its own distinct network of military providers, participants are instructed to use the Tricare and Medicare websites in order to find participating CHAMPVA providers.